zhang373/car_distance_detection/README.md

-# Car detection based on Monodepth v2 and detectron v2
+# Car Detection and Distance Measurement Based on Monodepth v2 and Detectron v2
 We merge this tweo to do car distance detection
 ## Monodepth v2
 This is the reference PyTorch implementation for training and testing depth estimation models using the method described in